01-edu/public/subjects/ascii-art-web/ascii-art-web-dockerize.en.md

 ### Instructions

 - The web server must be created in **Go**.
-- The code must respect the [good practices](https://github.com/01-edu/public/good-practices.en.md).
+- The code must respect the [good practices](https://github.com/01-edu/public/blob/master/subjects/good-practices.en.md).
+- The project must have a **Dockerfile**.
 - Your Dockerfile must respect the [Dockerfile good practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
-- The project must have files written in **HTML**.
 - You must use Docker.

 ### Usage